 McClanahan glared at me and awkwardly righted himself, sitting back on the stool.
 Rizzo and Dave put two and two together.
 This instance, believe it or not, wasn't the first time they'd walked in on me punching someone.

-Rizzo dropped his hockey bag from his shoulder to the floor with a dramatic thud, marched over to me, seized my arm and started pulling me away.
+Rizzo dropped his hockey bag to the floor with a dramatic thud, marched over to me, seized my arm and started pulling me away.
 "Come on."

 "Let go of me," I barked, but he didn't until we had walked out of the lobby and through the front doors.